Rupert Grint: 2012–present: Further work, theatre, and television

-In September 2013, The Hollywood Reporter confirmed that Grint would star in an adaptation of Macbeth called Enemy of Man, also featuring Sean Bean, Charles Dance, Jason Flemyng, James D'Arcy, Neil Maskell and Joe Gilgun, and directed by Vincent Regan.
-Filming began in January 2014 in the United Kingdom.
 In June 2014, it was announced that Grint would make his Broadway debut as Frank Finger in the play It's Only a Play at the Gerald Schoenfeld Theatre, appearing with Matthew Broderick, Nathan Lane, Stockard Channing, and Megan Mullally.
 It ran from 28 August 2014 to 4 January 2015.

 Since 2019, Grint has starred as Julian Pearce in the Apple TV+ psychological horror series Servant.
 The series has been critically praised.
 In December 2021, the show was renewed for its fourth and final season.

 Grint starred in the 2022 Netflix anthology series Guillermo del Toro's Cabinet of Curiosities and in M. Night Shyamalan's 2023 thriller film Knock at the Cabin.
 He also reunited with multiple cast members of the Harry Potter film series for an HBO Max special, Harry Potter 20th Anniversary: Return to Hogwarts, which premiered on 1 January 2022.

+In December 2024, Finnish film director Hanna Bergholm announced that her film, Nightborn (Yön Lapsi), had wrapped filming, with Grint and Seidi Haarla starring in the lead roles.
+In January 2026, the film was selected for the main competition in the 76th Berlin International Film Festival.

-In 2025, Grint starred in Ed Sheeran's music video for song "A Little More."
+In August 2025, Grint starred in Ed Sheeran's music video for song "A Little More".
+In December 2025, Grint was cast in Ti West's Ebenezer, alongside Johnny Depp, Andrea Riseborough, Ian McKellen, and Tramell Tillman.
+The film is set for release in November 2026.

+Grint will reprise the role of Ron Weasley in the Broadway production of Harry Potter and the Cursed Child at the Lyric Theatre for a 17-week engagement scheduled to run from 2 February to 30 May 2027.

 Personal life

-Grint has been in a relationship with actress Georgia Groome since 2011.
-They have two daughters, born in May 2020 and April 2025.
+Grint lives on an estate in Hertfordshire.
+He has been in a relationship with actress Georgia Groome since 2011.
+They have two daughters.
 He joined Instagram in November 2020, posting a photo of himself holding his newborn daughter.
 He reached one million followers within four hours and one minute of creating his account, breaking the previous Guinness World Records title for the fastest time to reach one million followers on the platform.

 As Grint's earliest ambition was to be an ice cream man, he bought an ice cream van with the money he earned from the Harry Potter series and sold ice cream to local customers.

 He took part in the 2012 Summer Olympics torch relay, carrying the flame through Hendon in northwest London to outside Middlesex University.
 Grint is a keen football fan and an avid supporter of Tottenham Hotspur.

+In June 2026, Grint secured planning permission from North Hertfordshire District Council to develop a nine-home eco-village on his Hertfordshire estate, on the condition that Grint personally contributed "at least £187,000 towards local infrastructure" such as schools, public spaces, library services and youth facilities.